The Ohio Story: Representative radio episodes

-The Ohio Story television Series (1953-1961)
+The Ohio Story television series (1953–1961)

-The Ohio Story television series began its run with a show titled The House that Jack Built, the story of the devotion of a man for his mule.
+The Ohio Story television series began its run with a show titled "The House that Jack Built," the story of a man's devotion to his mule.
 The 10-minute episode premiered on October 4, 1953.

 Moving from a radio program to a television format required a lot of additional but necessary effort.
-Whereas the radio programs merely needed a writer, a narrator, a cast, a researcher, and someone to distribute the shows, the latest TV format also required sets, a director, camera operators, sound technicians, props, and film editors, as well as labs to process the film.
+Whereas the radio programs merely needed a writer, a narrator, a cast, a researcher, and someone to distribute the shows, the latest TV format also required sets, a director, camera operators, sound technicians, props, film editors, and labs to process the film.
 TV added considerable cost and time to produce a story.

-By 1958, the Ohio Story was broadcast over an 8-station television network.
+By 1958, The Ohio Story was broadcast over an 8-station television network.
 The episodes were often used to fill airtime after a 20-minute news block.

-Storycraft, Frank Siedel's scriptwriting firm, noted that The Ohio Story television episodes consistently earned “an 18 rating across the state,” as high as the series did in its heyday in the days of radio.”
-They attributed the success of the TV series to the fact that the program has evolved with the changing techniques used on Television.
+Jan Hofstetter, a scriptwriter with Storycraft, Frank Siedel's writing firm, noted that The Ohio Story television episodes consistently earned "an 18 rating across the state," as high as the series did in its heyday in the days of radio."
+She attributed the success of the TV series to the fact that the program has evolved with the changing techniques used on Television.

-“The men behind the Ohio Bell series have always been willing to experiment with better production techniques.
-The early television shows used a type of still-animation with voice over narration.
+"The men behind the Ohio Bell series have always been willing to experiment with better production techniques.
+Early television episodes used a form of still animation with voice-over narration.